-If admissions counselors are deciding between you and another student with identical test scores and grades, a strong recommendation from a teacher, guidance counselor, advisor, or employer can tip the scales in your favor.
+If admissions counselors are deciding between you and another student with identical test scores and grades, a strong letter of recommendation from a teacher, guidance counselor, advisor, or employer can tip the scales in your favor.
 Ideally, a recommendation should tell a story about you as a student and discuss your strengths and weaknesses in the classroom (or, if you’re a returning or adult student, about your goals and academic potential).
 Schools want to know about your level of engagement, how hard you work, and your involvement in activities outside of the classroom or workplace.

 Who should I ask?